-The Moderator role includes liaison with both assessors and verifiers to provide support and to ensure early identification of any problem areas or issues of interpretation.
+The Moderator role includes liaison with scheme co-ordinators assessors and verifiers to provide support and to ensure early identification of any problem areas or issues of interpretation.
 They also participate in the verification panel meetings.

-Moderators do not override the assessment and verification process: their advice is an invitation to reconsider and is fed back to the assessor, verifier and/or scheme coordinator as appropriate.
+Moderators do not override the assessment and verification process: their advice is an invitation to reconsider.
+It is directed to the assessor, verifier and/or scheme coordinator as appropriate.